 San Jose State

 That’s it for this edition of “The Good, the Bad, the Ugly.”
-How do you expect your team to perform in the trenches in 2022?
+Who do you think has the best offensive line in the Mountain West?
 Leave your thoughts in the comments below.